-- Digital indoor hygrometer-thermometers – The cheapest and most common way to measure indoor humidity levels, these devices measure both indoor temperatures and humidity levels.
+- Digital indoor hygrometer-thermometers – The cheapest and most common way to measure indoor humidity levels, these devices measure indoor temperatures and humidity levels.
 However, they must be checked often and directly, and it’s easy to forget to do so.

 - Home weather stations – These devices measure various atmospheric conditions, including temperature, humidity, and atmospheric pressure.
 Again, though, they must be checked regularly and directly, so it’s easy to overlook spikes or drops in indoor humidity levels even while using one.

 Once you get a sense of whether indoor humidity levels tend to be too low or too high, you can take steps to correct the problem.
 Sometimes, plumbing or structural issues in the home may be the culprits; in such instances, professional repairs or renovations may be in order.
 Symptoms of low humidity may be assuaged by staying hydrated and using lotions or moisturizers.
-Improving the ventilation of the home may help to address excessive indoor humidity, and keeping air conditioning units well-maintained may also be beneficial.
+Improving the home’s ventilation may help address excessive indoor humidity, and keeping air conditioning units well-maintained may also be beneficial.

 With all of that being said, the best way to address low or high indoor humidity is through the use of modern appliances that are specifically designed for such tasks.
-Since dry air can have such a bad impact on health and can exacerbate allergies, in particular, there is a huge demand for home humidifiers.
+Since dry air can have such a bad impact on health and exacerbate allergies, there is a huge demand for home humidifiers.
 Whole-home humidifiers, or furnace humidifiers, include direct water lines that provide a consistent source of water.
 The air that is forced through the ventilation system is simultaneously moistened through evaporation.
 As long as doorways are kept open, humidity levels across the home may then be increased.

 More popularly, several types of portable humidifiers are available for increasing indoor humidity levels.
 Some use cool mist while others use warm mist.
-Warm-mist humidifiers are ideal for soothing sinuses and for thinning mucus secretions and are therefore popular for addressing allergic reactions and symptoms.
-However, cool mist humidifiers are better suited for warm environments and for larger areas.
+Warm-mist humidifiers are ideal for soothing sinuses and thinning mucus secretions and are therefore popular for addressing allergic reactions and symptoms.
+However, cool mist humidifiers are better suited for warm environments and larger areas.

 The primary types of humidifiers are:

-- Evaporative Humidifiers – This type of cool-mist humidifier draws air in, pushes it through a moistened wick that is submerged in water, and then ejects it as a cool mist that evaporates into the air.
+- Evaporative Humidifiers – This type of cool-mist humidifier draws air in, pushes it through a moistened wick that is submerged in water, and then ejects it as a cool mist evaporates into the air.

 - Air Washer Humidifiers – These cool-mist humidifiers increase humidity levels while purifying the air.
-They feature filter discs that are submerged in water and rotate to remove larger pathogens, including viruses and bacteria.
+They feature filter discs submerged in water and rotate to remove larger pathogens, including viruses and bacteria.
 They are believed to provide more direct allergy relief for those who suffer from such respiratory issues.

 - Ultrasonic Humidifiers – Available in warm- and cool-mist varieties, ultrasonic humidifiers rapidly vibrate the water, causing it to turn into tiny particles.
 A fan then projects these particles as a fine mist that then evaporates into the air.

 - Steam Vapor Humidifiers – These devices heat water to a high temperature and then release it as steam vapor.
-The heat that is used can be high enough to destroy things like algae, mold, and bacteria, resulting in moister yet purer air.
+The heat used can be high enough to destroy things like algae, mold, and bacteria, resulting in moister yet purer air.

 If you discover that the humidity in your home is too high after measuring it with a device like a smart hygrometer, a dehumidifier may be in order.
 Whole-house dehumidifiers are available, but they are quite expensive.
 If your home has central air conditioning, you can likely make do with a portable dehumidifying appliance.
 These devices have fans that move the air that’s drawn in over refrigerated coils.
 These coils pull moisture from the air, and the moisture then drips into and is collected by a tank.
 The air that is pushed back out is then much drier.